 RAW EGG WARNING: You should take care to use the freshest available eggs and make sure that they are stored properly.

-- WHIPPED CREAM: Bring the chilled bowl out and pour in 1 cup of the heavy cream.
+- Bring the chilled bowl out and pour in 1 cup of the heavy cream.
 Whisk the cream until it is soft and clings to the whisk, but not stiff.
 Set aside.

 - Spoon into servings bowls or martini glasses.
 Cover and chill for several hours.

 - Chill the clean mixing bowl again.
 Pour in the remaining 1 cup of heavy cream.
 Whisk until you have soft peaks.
 Pipe through a pastry bag or dollop with a spoon onto the chilled mousse and serve.

 - 1-1/2 ounces (43 g) semisweet baking chocolate